Analytic Hierarchy Process (AHP)

 In addition, possible alternatives and criteria that might become future hurdles are carefully considered.
 Despite providing the best possible choice based on statistics and other data, the method is not infallible.
 There are always circumstances that are beyond the control of the one making the decision.

 What do you think?
-Is the Analytic Hierarchy Process applicable in today’s modern business and personal challenges?
+Is the AHP applicable in today’s modern business and personal challenges?
 Do you recognize the practical explanation or do you have more suggestions?
 What are your success factors for a good decision making process?

 Share your experience and knowledge in the comments box below.